Written by Ada’s Medical Knowledge Team

 Q: What medicine can I take during dengue fever?

-A: Acetaminophen (paracetamol) can be used to manage the body pain and headaches that typically come with dengue fever.
-Anti-inflammatory medication such as ibuprofen and aspirin should be avoided as they may cause complications.
+A: Acetaminophen, also known as paracetamol, can be used to manage the body pain and headaches that typically come with dengue fever.
+Anti-inflammatory medication such as ibuprofen and aspirin must be avoided as they may cause complications.
 23

 Q: Where is chikungunya fever found?